ct-js/docs.ctjs.rocks/docs/it/deployment-itch-io.md

 # Deploying to itch.io

-Before deploying your game to [itch.io](https://itch.io/) you will need to have your exported game files.
-You will also need an account and some screenshots of your project.
-If you are unsure how to export your game, please see the [Creazione del gioco](/building-your-game.md) section.

 Prima di distribuire il tuo gioco su [itch.io](https://itch.io/) dovrai esportare i file necessari.
 Avrai anche bisogno di un account su itch.io e di alcuni screenshot del tuo progetto.
 Se non sei sicuro di come esportare il tuo gioco, consulta la sezione [Creazione del gioco](/building-your-game.md).

 Ecco cosa faremo: